awhitin2/WorkoutApp/README.md

 # WorkoutApp

-Mobile app to track workouts and log lifts
+A mobile app to track workouts and log lifts.

+**Languages**: Python, kvlang
+**Persistence layer**: Google Firebase
+**Major Libraries**: Kivy, Kivy Material Design, Matplotlib

-This project was undertaken for educational purposes only and is not currently in a deployable state.
+This project was undertaken for educational purposes only and is not currently deployable.

-Before deploying, I would need to revise the firebase interaction functions contained in database.py, as they currently utilize the Firebase Admin Python SDK, which does not allow controlled access for individual users.
+Before deploying, I would need to revise the Firebase interaction functions contained in database.py, as they currently utilize the Firebase Admin Python SDK, which does not allow controlled access for individual users.
 Instead, I would have to refactor database.py to use the Firebase Database REST API instead, which would take more effort than I want to put into this project at present.

 # Features